Ghostly Nazi-era freeway resurfaces in German forest | The Japan Times

 Started in 1936, Route 46 was intended to show off Germany’s beauty — linking the ruins of a famous castle with the historic towns of Wurzburg and Fulda.

-The 40-km stretch was part of an immense project designed during the Weimar Republic to connect Hamburg in northern Germany with Lake Constance in the south.
+The 40-kilometer stretch was part of an immense project designed during the Weimar Republic to connect Hamburg in northern Germany with Lake Constance in the south.

 Some 4,500 people worked on it, clearing a path through the trees and building bridges and drainage systems.

-But before the first asphalt could be laid down, the project was dropped in 1939 as it was not considered of strategic importance by the German army.
+But before the first asphalt could be laid down, the project was dropped in 1939 because it was not considered of strategic importance by the German Army.

 The workers left behind half-built structures that were gradually overtaken by vegetation.